Mike's Blog Round Up

-Category: World Politics Hits: 0Slacktivist: What Mrs. Washington said to her “Boys of Summer” mattered a great deal then—and still does.
+Category: World Politics Hits: 3Slacktivist: What Mrs. Washington said to her “Boys of Summer” mattered a great deal then—and still does.
 Block Club Chicago: Chicago cuts off Loretto Hospital from further vaccine supplies after it provided shots to ineligible workers at Trump Tower, former judges and 200 members of the CEO’s suburban church.
 SCOTUSblog: In Cedar Point Nursery v.
 Hassid, the Roberts Court could deal a crippling blow to unions trying to organize agricultural workers in California.
 XPostFactoid: After a year of pandemic and its economic fallout, a sample of 19 states showed the number of American covered by Obamacare’s Medicaid expansion grew by 30 percent.

 Read more https://crooksandliars.com/2021/03/mikes-blog-round-17